-This is the second in a three-part series about Milwaukee Police Department response times.
+This is the second in a two-part series about Milwaukee Police Department response times.
 Read the first installment here.

 South Side resident Dede Kupper and her husband Dan, a mechanic, woke up on a recent morning to find that their 2012 GMC Denali had been broken into and that thieves had stolen a bag containing $800 worth of tools.
 Kupper called the police, and after an hour of waiting, she called again.

 “He [the police officer] told me it didn’t sound like $2,500 worth of stuff was stolen, which makes it a felony, so they weren’t going to send a squad.
 I told them I wanted one sent anyway,” she said.

 Three hours later, Kupper said, an officer showed up.